imathew/blog/content/posts/2013-06-02-the-silverstone-sg05-for-a-steambox-and-htpc.md

 There's not a lot else to say about this except that I've been using it for two months, and it works beyond my expectations.
 It was a bit fiddly to get everything in, but not as bad as I thought it'd be.
 I shouldn't need to open it again until I upgrade the video card in the next year or two.
 Its best feature is that it's incredibly quiet, I can barely hear a thing from it.
 Just out of the box it's quieter than my fan-modified NAS, and it's much, much quieter than my PS3.
 This is one of the many reasons I can't see myself buying a console again.
 I'm loving playing Steam games from the comfort of my couch.

 {{< gallery caption-position="none" >}}
-  {{< figure link="/img/steambox_components.jpg" caption="I took the GPU out of my old desktop, everything else was new." alt="A collection of hardware before assembling" >}}
+  {{< gbox src="/img/steambox_components.jpg" title="I took the GPU out of my old desktop, everything else was new." alt="A collection of hardware before assembling" >}}
-  {{< figure link="/img/steambox_rear.jpg" caption="Featuring a quiet 450w PSU.
+  {{< gbox src="/img/steambox_rear.jpg" title="Featuring a quiet 450w PSU.
 The MB slots in at the bottom. " alt="Rear view of the mini PC when built" >}}
-  {{< figure link="/img/steambox_amp.jpg" caption="It sits next to my amp, and it is roughly the same height and depth but half the width.
+  {{< gbox src="/img/steambox_amp.jpg" title="It sits next to my amp, and it is roughly the same height and depth but half the width.
 On top is an Xbox 360 controller receiver.
 I put some masking tape over the bright power button LED. " alt="Front view of the mini PC in position" >}}
 {{< /gallery >}}